SystemsApproach/tcpcc/intro.rst

 problem is deciding when to say no and to whom.

-We use the term *congestion control* to describe the efforts made by network nodes to prevent or respond to overload conditions.
+We use the term *congestion control* to describe the efforts made by network nodes (including end systems) to prevent or respond to overload conditions.
 Since congestion is generally bad for everyone, the first order of business is making congestion subside, or preventing it in the first place.
 This might be achieved simply by persuading a few hosts to stop sending, thus